PseudonymPatel/PseudonymPatel.github.io/_posts/2023-12-06-steel-project.md

 ---
 layout: post
-title: 4-Story Office Building
+title: Four-Story Steel Office Building
-lead: For the Steel and Timber Course Project
+lead: As part of Steel and Timber Design, we designed a steel-framed office building using SAP2000 and conforming to CSA S16-19.
 ---

 Teams of five students work together to design the framing members of a four-story office building over the course of a couple weeks, utilizing hand calculations, SAP2000, and the Handbook of Steel Construction.